LF3551/yandex-serverless-aiogram-bot/README.md

    - put this link to your browser and press `enter`
    - you will get this message: `{"ok":true,"result":true,"description":"Webhook was set"}`

-7. Send any message to your bot.
+7. Send `/start` message to your bot.
 Everything should work